 Should You Plan Rainy Day Activities for Paris in April?

 Most definitely yes!
 Paris gets rain during every month of the year and April is no exception.
+So you should always have a few rainy day activities in mind for your Paris trip.

 11. Explore a Covered Passage

-Built in the 19th century to keep wealthy Parisians dry and mud-free while they shopped, these beautiful historic glass-roofed arcades today are lined with shops, cafes, and wine bars.
+Built in the 19th century to keep wealthy Parisians dry and mud-free while they shopped, these beautiful historical glass-roofed arcades today are lined with shops, cafes, and wine bars.
 Each has its own character, and some are more restored and upscale than others.

 One of the best is Galerie Vero-Dodat, close to the Louvre Museum and Palais Royal Garden in the 1st arrondissement.
 Built in Neoclassical style in 1826 by two butchers, it features swoon-worthy posh antique shops, luxury boutiques including two Christian Louboutin showrooms, and a couple of popular bistros with patio seating that's always in high demand.